2004 Japanese House of Councillors election

 House of Councillors elections were held in Japan on 11 July 2004.
-The House of Councillors consists of 242 members who serve six-year terms.
+The House of Councillors consisted of 242 members who served six-year terms.
 Approximately half the members are elected every three years.
 At these elections 121 members were elected.
 Of these 73 were elected from the 47 prefectural districts and 48 were elected from a nationwide list by proportional representation.